Pungyeon/clean-go-article/README.md

 So, before we go to the next topic of using interfaces in Go.
 I would like to introduce the commonly overseen alternative, which is what C programmers know as 'function pointers' and most other programmers refer to as 'closures'.
 Closure are quite simple.
 They are an input parameter for a function, which act like any other parameter, except for the fact that they are a function.
 In Javascript, it is very common to use closures as callbacks, which is typically used in scenarios where upon we want to invoke a function after an asynchronous operation has finished.
 In Go, we don't really have this issue, or at the very least, we have other, much nicer, ways of solving this issue.
 Instead, in Go, we can use closures to solve a different hurdle: The lack of generics.

-// TODO : Possibly use HTTP middleware generics instead of the current example?

 Now, don't get too excited.
 We aren't going to substitute the lack of generics.
 We are simply going to solve a subset of the lack of generics with the use of closures.
 Consider the following function signature:

 ```go